Sustainability for RAs

-- Engage students in conversations about sustainability, the environment, what BC is and isn't doing, and their opinions/suggestions
+- At floor meetings, engage students in conversations about sustainability, the environment, what BC is and isn't doing, and their opinions/suggestions.

 Incorporating Sustainability into your Floor Events

-- Have the Sustainability Office come talk to your residents at a floor meeting.
-We can provide recycling games and food or other handout for students.
-Plus, you won't have to plan an event!
+- Have the Office of Sustainability come talk to your residents.
+We can provide recycling games and food and other handouts for students.

 - Make your own trail mix - using organic or environmentally conscious brands.